mishka/TelegramMusicBot/README.md

 ## How to

-Use the bot by sending the youtube video ID and don't forget to edit the `token`.
+Use the bot by sending the youtube video URL and don't forget to edit the `token` in `main.js`.